Solebury Township, Pennsylvania: History

+Landmarks

 American woodworker George Nakashima's home and studio are in Solebury Township.
 The studio is still in operation today through his daughter Mira.
 The George Nakashima Woodworker Complex is a National Historic Landmark.

 Solebury Township contains four National Historic Landmarks, six National Historic Districts, and more than 400 homes built in the 18th or 19th century.
 More than 30% of its land is preserved.
 Solebury Township continues to have an active farming community.

 The Atkinson Road Bridge, Center Bridge Historic District, Cuttalossa Valley Historic District, George Nakashima House, Studio and Workshop, Honey Hollow Watershed, Isaiah Paxson Farm, Phillips Mill Historic District, Upper Aquetong Valley Historic District, and Van Sant Covered Bridge are places in Solebury Township that are listed on the National Register of Historic Places.